 Protests and Petitions

-One week earlier, at the August 13th meeting, the stand-alone 4-foot sidewalk program (sidewalks installed only, not part of street reconstruction) was put on hold by Council.
+One week earlier, at a City Council Special Session on August 13, 2018, the stand-alone 4-foot sidewalk program (sidewalks installed only, not part of street reconstruction) was put on hold by Council.
 Numerous objections and petitions had been submitted by Bellaire residents who objected to sidewalks planned for their streets.

 They objected to sidewalks along both sides of cul-de-sacs, wrapping around the dead-end of the street requiring the removal of a number of trees that were planted to block a view of commercial buildings.